BuoyantIO/service-mesh-academy/deploying-bel-with-hazl/README.md

 watch -n 1 kubectl get pods -A -o wide --sort-by .metadata.namespace
 ```

-We should see something similar to:
+Once the Control Plane is deployed, we should see something similar to:

 ```bash
 Every 1.0s: kubectl get pods -A -o wide --sort-by .metadata.namespace                                                           trans-am.dean33.com: Mon Feb  5 16:37:42 2024